Did you know that drinking green juice when you have Candida can actually make the condition worse?

 Symptoms of a candida overgrowth can apparently include prostate problems, fatigue, brain fog, cold hands and feet, spaciness, zits from leaky gut, odd rashes that linger inexplicably, food/sugar cravings, rectal itch, hemorrhoids, loss of sex drive, heartburn, a ringing in the ears, deafness, lack of impulse control – I mean, heck, it goes on and on – there’s a whole scary checklist.
 I went down it, marking off my symptoms, and found to my horror I had approximately all of them.
 Well, nine anyway.

-There’s another way to test if you have a candida problem or not.
-According to the National Candida Center (was there ever a more venerable institution?), first thing in the morning, before you go putting anything else in your mouth, spit into a glass of water.
+The oft-suggested way to test for it is known as the spit test.
+Many experts I’ve come across scorn this approach as unreliable at best, but according to the National Candida Center (was there ever a more venerable institution?), first thing in the morning, before you go putting anything else in your mouth, spit into a glass of water.
 Make sure it’s saliva and not mucus.
 The spit’s activity over the next fifteen minutes will indicate whether you have issues.
 If it floats on the surface, you’re fine.
 If it sinks to the bottom in clouds, then you probably have candidiasis at some level.
-If it forms odd little vertical strings from the top to the bottom, you also could have a candida overgrowth, it seems.
+If it forms odd filament-like vertical strings from the top to the bottom, you also could have a candida overgrowth, it seems.
 This is all according to the NCC anyway.
 (Some people doubt the test has any value.
 See comments section below.)

 Most of my spit sank.
 Sank, and hung ominously about the bottom of the glass like tweens around a McDonald’s.
 There wasn’t much of it, just three clouds with a couple of strings, but that’s enough, I guess, to set off alarm bells.

-So what causes candida to thrive excessively, suddenly turning into a Viking horde?
+So what causes candida to thrive excessively, and eventually possibly turn into a Viking horde?
 Oh, many possible reasons, it seems.

 - Overuse of antibiotics.
 Doctors routinely prescribe antibiotics for this and that as if they were M&Ms. Problem is, each time we take them, as well as doing what they’re supposed to do, they interfere with our system and encourage candida to spread.
 Plus, there are antibiotics in milk, meat, and poultry, so over the years we’ve been getting a steady supply.
 Every regular latte you drink, every unorganic burger you eat, every processed chicken dinner.
 Oh my god.